 REASONABLE ADJUSTMENTS AND ACCEPTABLE EVIDENCE

-The College has no duty to make reasonable adjustments in respect to the application of a competence standard but will always consider adjustments to help students to reach the standard.
+Although the College is not obliged to make reasonable adjustments in relation to the application of a Competence Standard, it will always consider adjustments to help students to reach the standard.

 If an applicant / student requires individual adjustments, they must register with the Disability Support Team and provide appropriate evidence.
 It is a responsibility of an applicant / student to obtain appropriate medical or psychological evidence and submit it to the College.